-If you’re considering a career as a dental nurse, it’s perfectly natural to wonder where your career could take you once you’re qualified.
+If you’re considering a career as a Dental Nurse, it’s perfectly natural to wonder where your dental career could take you once you’re qualified.
 Of course, you need to overcome that all-important first hurdle, but there’s nothing wrong with planning ahead.
 For example, you may be drawn to finding solutions for the current issues in the dental hygiene field.

-There are some dental nurses, having spent time in a hospital setting during their Dental Nurse apprenticeship, decide to use their diploma to get them onto a nursing degree.
+There are some dental nurses who, having spent time in a hospital setting during their Dental Nurse apprenticeship, decide to use their diploma to get them onto a nursing degree.
 For hospitals where staffing is a constant battle, having both dental nursing and regular nursing skills would make you an extremely desirable hire.

 The NEBDN National Diploma in Dental Nursing is a General Dental Council (GDC) recognised dental nursing qualification which covers all outcomes described within the GDC Preparing to Practice document.

 Another great thing is this accredited Dental Nurse course can be completed online – barring the in-person assessments.
-The advantage is you can study while you work – and juggle your home life.
-So, you don’t have to make any financial sacrifices while you’re working towards your new career.
+The advantage is you can study dental nursing while you work and/or juggle your home life.
+So, you don’t have to make any financial sacrifices while you’re working towards your new career as a Dental Nurse.

 Once you’re qualified as a Dental Nurse, you have a few options in terms of where to work.
 The most common is to work in a dental practice – be it private or within the National Health Service (NHS).

 - Suctioning water and saliva from the patient’s mouth during treatment